wordofwarning/wordofwarning.org/current/2014-hazard/index.md

 *Presented by* Word of Warning

 ###Saturday 12 July 2014, daytime, free
-Manchester's stripiest festival returns to unleash a fifth wave of bizarre behaviour on the city centre... random actions, strange antics and ludic activities.
+Manchester's stripiest festival returns to unleash a fifth wave of bizarre behaviour on the city centre… random actions, strange antics, ludic activities + surprising sprees of eccentricity.

-To get a feel for Hazard see the 2012 [programme](/archive/2012-hazard) + [image gallery](/galleries/2012-hazard).
+To get a feel for Hazard see 2012's [programme](/archive/2012-hazard) + [image gallery](/galleries/2012-hazard).